 - Employment as a physician, au pair, or summer camp worker.

 You can ask your employer to read the IRS site about FICA Taxes.
-If they continue to deduct taxes, then you can request refund of FICA Taxes withheld from your paycheck back from IRS.
+If they continue to deduct taxes, then you can request a refund of FICA taxes withheld from your paycheck back from IRS.